What is JKD? Philosophy History Techniques Books Support Training

 • Training began 1996 — nearly 30 years in the art

-• Primary instructor: Gary Dill — 15+ years
+• Primary instructor: Gary Dill (original Oakland JKD student) — over 15 years

-• Contact with Ted Wong, Richard Bustillo, Tim Tackett, Leo Fong
+• Contact with Ted Wong, Richard Bustillo, Tim Tackett, Leo Fong, and Jerry Poteet

 • Brazilian Jiu-Jitsu Black Belt